 I am a keen collector of fine timepieces, and in 2007 I launched the lifestyle/timepieces range.
 I was actually offered an opportunity to collaborate with an existing timepiece manufacturer.
 However, designing my own collection was what I decided to do.

-In terms of automotive design, we have some exciting news to announce in relation to a tie up with an internationally acclaimed designer, so when we are ready to announce it, look out for it.
+We have some exciting news to announce about a tie-up with an internationally acclaimed designer in terms of automotive design.
+When we are ready to announce it, look for it.

 Lastly, a few words about your views on www.luxurylaunches.com